In Him Ministries:

 Introduction:

-The Authority of the Apostle Paul and Glory of the Gospel
+The Authority of the Apostle Paul and the Glory of the Gospel:

 Paul’s warning to those who believe in a false gospel.

-Galatians 1:6-9, “I am astonished that you are so quickly deserting him who called you in the grace of Christ and are turning to a different gospel— 7 not that there is another one, but there are some who trouble you and want to distort the gospel of Christ.
-8 But even if we or an angel from heaven should preach to you a gospel contrary to the one we preached to you, let him be accursed.
-9 As we have said before, so now I say again: If anyone is preaching to you a gospel contrary to the one you received, let him be accursed.”
+Galatians 1:6-9, “I am amazed how quickly you are deserting the One who called you by the grace of Christ and are turning to a different gospel— which is not even a gospel.
+Evidently some people are troubling you and trying to distort the gospel of Christ.
+But even if we or an angel from heaven should preach a gospel contrary to the one we preached to you, let him be under a curse!
+As we have said before, so now I say again: If anyone is preaching to you a gospel contrary to the one you received, let him be under a curse!”

-Paul’s message of the gospel came straight for Jesus Christ.
+Paul’s message of the gospel came straight from Jesus Christ.

-Galatians 1:11-12, “For I would have you know, brothers, that the gospel that was preached by me is not man’s gospel.
-12 For I did not receive it from any man, nor was I taught it, but I received it through a revelation of Jesus Christ.”
+Galatians 1:11-12, “For I certify to you, brothers, that the gospel I preached was not devised by man.
+I did not receive it from any man, nor was I taught it; rather, I received it by revelation from Jesus Christ.”

-Paul went to the other Apostles to confirm the gospel he preached.
+Paul went to the other apostles in Jerusalem to confirm the gospel he was preaching.

-Galatians 2:1-2, “Then after fourteen years I went up again to Jerusalem with Barnabas, taking Titus along with me.
-2 I went up because of a revelation and set before them (though privately before those who seemed influential) the gospel that I proclaim among the Gentiles, in order to make sure I was not running or had not run in vain.”
+Galatians 2:1-2, “Fourteen years later I went up again to Jerusalem, accompanied by Barnabas.
+I took Titus along also.
+I went in response to a revelation and set before them the gospel that I preach among the Gentiles.
+But I spoke privately to those recognized as leaders, for fear that I was running or had already run in vain.”

-No one needs to keep the Old Covenant Law to be a Christian.
+The apostles agreed that no one needs to keep the Old Covenant Law to become a Christian.

-The Apostles accepted Paul and Barnabas as fellow Apostles with the mission of reaching the Gentiles.
+James, Peter, and John, accepted Paul and Barnabas as fellow apostles with the mission of reaching the Gentiles.

 God’s people are justified by faith in Jesus Christ alone, not by keeping the Law.

-Galatians 2:15-16, “We ourselves are Jews by birth and not Gentile sinners; 16 yet we know that a person is not justified by works of the law but through faith in Jesus Christ, so we also have believed in Christ Jesus, in order to be justified by faith in Christ and not by works of the law, because by works of the law no one will be justified.”
+Galatians 2:15-16, “We who are Jews by birth and not Gentile “sinners” know that a man is not justified by works of the law, but by faith in Jesus Christ.
+So we, too, have believed in Christ Jesus, that we may be justified by faith in Christ and not by works of the law, because by works of the law no one will be justified.”

 A true Christian has to die to the law.